-- There has been an increase in Refuse and Recycling costs, primarily due to increased disposal costs; - There has been an increase in Leisure costs and reductions in fees and charges; - There has been a significant decrease in Planning Fee income; - Reduced staffing costs.
+- There has been an increase in Refuse and Recycling costs, due to the collection of additional waste and increased disposal costs; - There has been a significant reduction in Leisure income due to Covid restrictions; - There has been a significant decrease in Planning Fee income; - Reduced staffing costs.
 In addition to savings arising from the normal turnover of staff, recruitment of staff has taken longer than expected in some areas.
-We review all vacancies as they arise and have kept some posts vacant whilst we carry out service reviews; - There has been a significant decrease in Local Development Framework in year costs; - There has been no requirement to use the contingency sum set aside; and - Investment income has increased due to a higher than expected rate of return on investments.
+We review all vacancies as they arise and have kept some posts vacant whilst we carry out service reviews: - There has been a significant decrease in spending on the Local Development Framework during the year; and - A significant decrease in investment income due to lower than expected interest rates.